Updated July 9, 2024

 1. First year Free (FYF)

-The current ‘Offer Period’ from May 1, 2020 to December 6, 2022 includes an annual fee waiver ($120) for the first year.
+It’s usually offered with a first-year waiver of the annual fee ($120).
+The current ‘Offer Period’ from May 1, 2020 to November 30, 2024 includes such an offer.
 The fee appears as a charge on the first statement, accompanied by a credit for the same amount.
 A FYF promotion and an attractive sign-up bonus are key features of a tempting credit card offer.

 If you like to have a healthy cushion of Air Miles in your portfolio, this offer allows you to rack up over 3,000 Air Miles within a short period.
 The average collector takes years to accumulate anywhere near this amount.

-Air Miles get a bad rap in some miles-and-points circles.
-They’ll never lead to a suite or shower in the sky.
+Air Miles will never lead to a suite or shower in the sky.
 Those luxuries are the stuff of frequent flyer programs offering redemptions in first or business class cabins.
 Air Miles is a poor cousin occupying a small, but useful corner of a diversified miles-and-points portfolio.

 Air Miles can be redeemed for a variety of travel expenses including vacation packages, cruises, hotels, and car rentals.